-- It is a tremendous help to use a probiotic-rich liquid like whey (the liquid on top of your plain yogurt), buttermilk, whole-milk plain yogurt, whole-milk kefir, coconut kefir, when soaking your oats.
+- It’s highly recommended that you use a probiotic-rich liquid like whey (the liquid on top of your plain yogurt), buttermilk, whole-milk plain yogurt, whole-milk kefir, coconut kefir, when soaking your oats.
 This helps break down the phytic acid the most (and it also inhibits any harmful bacteria from growing).
 If you are completely against dairy, or don’t have any on hand, then you can try another acidic medium like lemon or apple cider vinegar, but you probably should be adding another gluten-free grain like buckwheat groats (not actually a grain, but it is Gluten Free) because it helps to break down phytic acid in those stubborn oats (more on this here).
 These soaking methods will encourage the beneficial bacteria, enzymatic release, and proper breakdown of those stingy phytates in grains.
 That is why you’ll see this recipe recommends adding up to 2 Tablespoons of such liquid while soaking.

 More about Liquid Whey:

-- “Acid” Whey, a byproduct from making unripened fresh cheeses, has been prescribed for an assortment of human ailments, even by Hippocrates himself in 460 BC.
-Cool, huh?
-Throughout the middle ages doctors continued to prescribe whey so much that “whey houses” were popping up all over western Europe.
+- “Acid” Whey, a byproduct from making unripened fresh cheeses, has been prescribed for an assortment of human ailments—even by Hippocrates himself in 460 BC—cool, huh?
+Throughout the middle ages, doctors continued to prescribe whey so much that “whey houses” were popping up all over western Europe.
 They treated everything from arthritis to anemia, with whey.
-Whoa.
+Wow.

 Make Your Own Whey (Easily):

-- Get thee to the grocery store for some quality, plain, full fat yogurt.
+- Get thee to the grocery store for some quality, plain, full-fat yogurt (Not Greek yogurt).
 Seek out brands that have active cultures (the label should say somewhere that it has lactobacillus or “live active cultures”), are organic, made from the milk of pasture-raised cow, goat, or sheep; and non-homogenized (this means there’s less processing and the cream rises to the top— like it’s supposed to).